1. Get moving.

 If you get tired of drinking water, keep some fruit wedges on hand to help flavor it.

-You’re on the road sitting most of the time, so you probably don’t need as many calories as the guy unloading the trucks.
-Protein has the kind of staying power you need to keep you full without all of the calories.
+You’re on the road sitting a majority of the time, so you may not need as many calories as the person unloading the trucks.
+Protein has the kind of staying power you need to stay full without all of the calories.
 Look for hard-boiled eggs, nuts, olives, rolled up deli meats, and cheese.

-Tip: Stay away from protein powders as a substitute for natural proteins.
+Stay away from protein powders and drinks as a substitute for the protein found naturally in foods.

-Yeah, I know.
 Another logbook…just what you need.
-But MyFitnessPal is a free, quick app with more than five million foods–including restaurant and fast food options—so you can at least see first-hand how many calories (or carbs) those burritos are packing.
-Gitcha some on Apple or Android.
+But there are now a lot of apps available to help make this easy.
+MyFitnessPal is a free app with more than 5 million foods (including restaurant and fast food options) so you can see how many calories and carbs those burritos are burgers are packing (Apple; Android).

-TOPS.org is a nonprofit weight loss group meeting weekly all over the country, and you don’t even have to belong to just one group.
-Just locate the closest meeting to weigh in, get some support, and meet some nice people.
+TOPS.org is a nonprofit weight loss group with meetings held each week all over the country.
+Just locate the closest meeting for a weigh in, get some support, and meet nice people.